Abhishek48Shah/Abhishek48Shah/README.md

 **Loading…**

 Welcome to my little corner of the coding universe.
-Just a guy from the **terminal kingdom** (Arch user, obviously), wielding my **Node.js sword** and **Express body armor** in the backend battles ⚔️🛡️.
+Just a guy from the **terminal kingdom** (Arch user, obviously), wielding my **Node.js sword** and **Express body armor** in the backend battles.

-Sometimes I peek into the **systems world with my C cannon** 💻🔫.
+Sometimes I peek into the **systems world with my C cannon**.
 Still learning, still experimenting, still breaking things (the good way).

-I spend more time in the terminal than the GUI, because that’s where magic happens. ✨
+I spend more time in the terminal than the GUI, because that’s where magic happens.

-And yes… I’m basically the **god of my own world** 🌌
+And yes… I’m basically the **god of my own world**

 ---